 Mean score of companies in the Public Administration industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2017, Natural Resources Wales reported total carbon emissions of approximately 4,387,000 kg CO2e, comprising about 2,466,000 kg CO2e from Scope 1 and about 1,317,000 kg CO2e from Scope 2 emissions.
-This marked a reduction from 2016, when total emissions were about 5,115,000 kg CO2e, with Scope 1 emissions at approximately 2,835,000 kg CO2e and Scope 2 at about 1,662,000 kg CO2e.
-The 2015 emissions were even higher, at around 6,021,000 kg CO2e, with Scope 1 and Scope 2 emissions of about 2,999,000 kg CO2e and 2,048,000 kg CO2e, respectively.
-Natural Resources Wales has set ambitious climate commitments, pledging to achieve net zero emissions by 2025 through a combination of emissions reduction and high-quality carbon offsets.
+In 2017, Natural Resources Wales reported total carbon emissions of approximately 4,387,000 kg CO2e.
+This figure includes Scope 1 emissions of about 2,466,000 kg CO2e, Scope 2 emissions of around 1,317,000 kg CO2e, and Scope 3 emissions of about 603,000 kg CO2e.
+This represents a significant reduction from 2016, when total emissions were approximately 5,115,000 kg CO2e, and from 2015, which saw emissions of about 6,021,000 kg CO2e.
+Natural Resources Wales has set ambitious climate commitments, pledging to achieve net zero emissions by 2025 through a combination of emissions reduction strategies and high-quality carbon offsets.
 Additionally, they aim to become a net zero carbon council by 2030, supporting local communities in their transition to net zero.
-Specific reduction targets include a 5% decrease in carbon dioxide emissions from occupied buildings, travel, and water use based on 2017/18 data for both Scope 1 and Scope 2 emissions, to be achieved by 2018.
-These initiatives reflect Natural Resources Wales's commitment to addressing climate change and reducing their carbon footprint in line with industry standards.
+The organisation has also committed to reducing carbon dioxide emissions from occupied buildings, travel, and water use by 5% based on 2017/18 data, specifically targeting Scope 1 and Scope 2 emissions.
+These initiatives reflect a proactive approach to climate action and sustainability within the organisation.

 Access structured emissions data, company-specific emission factors, and source documents